stefanhranek/Jumper-Javascript-Game/README.md

 # JUMPER

 ## Description
-Jumper is a game where the player can move left, right and jump.
-The goal of the game is to move your character to reach the "mushroom" at the top of the map.
-Along the way, the player can "die" when they collide with obstacles (deadly snowballs & shuriken).
+Jumper is a game where the player can move left, right and jump (also fly).
+The goal of the game is to collect all seven "Dragon Balls" and bring them to "Master Roshi" at the top of the map.
+(Yes, this is DBZ themed) Along the way, the player can "die" when they collide with obstacles (deadly snowballs & shuriken).
+You have three lives, so be careful!
 Upon dying, a "Game Over" screen will appear with the ability to restart game.
+On the other hand, if you win, you'll receive a proper congratulatory "You Win" screen.

 I like anime a lot, so if you do too then you'll probably catch all the little references :)